Nissan SR20 Forum Nissan SR20 Forum Header Right

 Nissan OEM Stock Spring Rates - G. Wellwood used to (still does?) write for Nissan Performance Magazine.
 I have quoted him before, expertise confirmed.
 This thread, courtesy of jrmnet, provides some kick-ass general information:

-Originally Posted by G Wellwood
+G Wellwood said:

 OEM-Style Spring Rates